Mapbox Maps SDK for macOS

 binary "https://mapbox.github.io/mapbox-gl-native/macos/Mapbox-macOS-SDK.json"

-, you’ll find Mapbox.framework in the Carthage/Build/ folder.
+After running carthage update, you’ll find Mapbox.framework in the Carthage/Build/ folder.
 Follow these instructions to integrate it into your project.

 Via CocoaPods